okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 | `Array<*> \| Object \| void` → `args?: Array<any> \| any` — compiles, but `Object` → `any` swallows the other arm so the union checks nothing | **2** | Mirror written as-is, discrepancy noted in a comment (`translations.ts`) |
 | `?Object` → `params?: any \| null` — same collapse, still compiles | **2** | Mirror written as-is (`image.ts`) |

 **What an exemption may do:** drop the annotation and let inference stand, or use the nearest type that does compile.
-Prefer dropping — inference is derived from the value and cannot drift from it, whereas a hand-picked replacement is a new claim that nothing checks.
+Prefer dropping — inference is derived from the value and cannot drift from it, whereas a hand-picked replacement is a new claim that nothing checks. **The exception is an annotation that gave callers `any`**, such as an exported function's `Object` return.
+Dropping it hands callers the inferred shape where Flow gave them `any`, which is new checking, the same scope expansion as Step 5's `flowTyper` exports.
+Use the nearest type that compiles instead: `createLogger` in `model/logger.ts` is `Promise<any>`.
 Either way it is the *minimum* departure that compiles, never an opportunity to write the better type; that still belongs to the strictness pass.

 **Every exemption is recorded twice:** a comment in the file saying what the annotation was and why it is gone, and a line in `PROGRESS.md` for the step that granted it.
 An exemption nobody can find later is indistinguishable from a translation error.

 **Granted so far:** `typeof Error` — `frontend/common/errors.ts` (Step 4), and `contracts/chatroom.ts:39,40` + `contracts/group.ts:369,370` (Step 5, dropped exactly as Step 4 did).
 No new exemptions in Step 5. `paymentStatusType`/`paymentType` in `shared/payments/index.ts` looked like candidates — their Flow `: string` describes a validator function and failed as TS2322 — but the `flowTyper`-exports-are-`any` decision made the mirror compile, so both annotations stay exactly as Flow wrote them.
 Restoring parity beats granting an exemption; check for that before reaching for RULES 3.

+**Step 6 granted two.** `model/logger.ts` — `createLogger`'s `Object` return: `any` is rejected as an async function's return type (TS1064), so it is `Promise<any>`, the nearest type that compiles.
+It is not dropped, because inference would hand the callers the logger's full shape where Flow gave them `any` (see "What an exemption may do"). `notifications/nativeNotification.ts` — `makeNotification`'s `icon?: string`: the body's `typeof icon === 'object'` branch narrows a `string` to `null` and reads `.manifestCid` from it (TS18047), so keeping `string` would take a cast. `icon` is a member of a destructured object type and can't be dropped on its own, so it is `any`, the nearest type that compiles.
+Both files carry a comment.

 ---